Open-RPG/System-Reference-Document-5.1/12-magic-items-artifacts.md

 much damage.

 **Distance from Origin Damage**
-10 ft. away or closer 8 [x] the number of charges in the staff 11 to 20 ft. away 6 [x] the number of charges in the staff 21 to 30 ft. away 4 [x] the number of charges in the staff
+10 ft. away or closer 8 × the number of charges in the staff 11 to 20 ft. away 6 × the number of charges in the staff 21 to 30 ft. away 4 × the number of charges in the staff

 #### Staff of Striking